chunhualiao/chunhualiao.github.io/cmauabihg000709i80ry53cpi.md

 I don’t go to the doctor often.
 But when I do, I expect to be able to see one without waiting nearly a month.

 Unfortunately, that’s not the case with **Kaiser Permanente in Northern California**, where I get my healthcare coverage through my employer.
 Despite paying **$2,770 every month** for health insurance covering a family of four members — yes, you read that right — I routinely wait **3 to 4 weeks** to see even a primary care physician now in east bayarea.
-Before COVID, I could usually see my physician within a few days.
+Before COVID, I could usually see my physicians within a few days or at most 2 weeks.

 So what exactly am I — and millions of others — paying for?